girisagar46/girisagar46.github.io/content/articles/teach-yourself-python-2018.md

 - Do small projects with the framework and libraries that you've learned and push your code to GitHub.

 - Learn new topic everyday. *P.S.
 I learned about Python enums today :)*

+- After this you can try applying for Python dev jobs.
+Here is an interesting [Toptal article](https://www.toptal.com/python#hiring-guide) about what recruiters expect in Python dev.